edbentley/replay/website/docs/device.md

 #### `play`

-Play the sound file.
-If the sound is already playing, another sound will be played at the same time (unless `overwrite` is set to `true`).
+Play the audio file.
+If the file is already playing, another sound will be played at the same time (unless `overwrite` is set to `true`).

 The first argument is optional and can be a number (start time in seconds) or an object with the following fields:

-- `fromPosition`: (Optional) Where to start the sound file from, same as providing the first argument as a number.
+- `fromPosition`: (Optional) Where to start the audio file from in seconds, same as providing the first argument as a number.
-- `overwrite`: (Optional) If this sound is already playing, remove it first.
+- `overwrite`: (Optional) If this audio file is already playing, remove it first.
 Default `false`.
-- `loop`: (Optional) Keep playing the sound when it finishes.
+- `loop`: (Optional) Keep playing the audio when it finishes.
 Default `false`.

-If no argument is provided, the sound will continue from where it was paused, or from the beginning if it's the first time it's played / being played in parallel and `overwrite` is not set to `true`.
+If no argument is provided or `fromPosition` is not defined in the argument object:

+- The audio will play from the beginning if:
+  - It's the first time being played, or
+  - The audio is already playing and `overwrite` is not set to `true`.
+- Otherwise, the audio will continue from where it was paused.

 ```js
 mySound.play();